 Which One Should You Choose?

-Choose vegan leather if you care about:
+Choose high-quality vegan leather if what matters to you is:

-• animal-free materials
+• No animal-derived materials

 FAQ